christopheraaronhenry/box_office_growth/README.md

 * Drama and Comedy films have high ratings, trending upwards.
 * These two genres also yielded the greatest total profits and ROI.
 * Mid-sized film budgets in these two genres yielded better ROI than the cheapest or costliest films.
+* Films with longer runtimes (> 100 minutes) had higher ROI than films with runtimes below the median (89-99 minutes).

 ### Drama, Comedy, Action, and Adventure films were the most popular